shanqing-cai/DIVAIntAnalysis/README.md

 Main program: intShift_analysis_1.m

+You will need to modify lines 3 and 12 for
+  1) where the two data folders (DN and UP) are and
+  2) where the individual-subject plots will be saved

 Usage: intShift_analysis_1(bCD, nStresses, reverseOpt, otherOpts)
 Inputs:
   bCD - a 0/1 variable that indicates whether contrast distance (1) or asbolute values (0) are shown.